zibonbadi/liquidms/README.md

 SUMMARY
 -------

-*LiquidMS* is an API-compatible clean room implementation of the Sonic Robo Blast 2 [HTTP Master Server API][v1spec].
-It is capable of mirroring data from any API Compatible master server, thus being capable to be operated as a node within a distributed master server network.
+*LiquidMS* is a clean room implementation of the Sonic Robo Blast 2 [HTTP Master Server API][v1spec].
+It can mirror netgame data from any API Compatible master server, and due to the ability to synchronize with other instances of itself, it is capable of being operated as a node within a distributed master server network.

-The project is licensed under the [GNU AFFERO GENERAL PUBLIC LICENSE Version 3][gnuaffero], which is accessible via this link, the included `LICENSE.md` file or via the HTTP endpoint `/liquidms/license`.
+The project is licensed under the [GNU AFFERO GENERAL PUBLIC LICENSE Version 3][gnuaffero], which is also accessible via the included `LICENSE.md` file or the HTTP endpoint `/liquidms/license`.

 Special thanks to GoldenTails whose reverse engineered HTTP master server served as a reference to this project.